Javrel/Life-of-Blob/README.md

 ### Javrel
 #### Lead Dev (Also general project lead)
-Principle Data Engineer by trade, have coding experience in python, joining the team as lead dev and project lead.
+Data Engineer by trade, have coding experience in python, joining the team as lead dev and project lead.
 Have only dabbled in game creation years ago.
 I want to create a game but need a team, so I would like to create a low stress learning environment to create one with likemineded people.

 ### KriegMorgan
 #### Music and Sound Lead